-Five of the eleven sectors are reporting (or have reported) year-over-year earnings growth, led by the Consumer Discretionary and Industrials sectors.
+Five of the eleven sectors reported year-over-year earnings growth, led by the Consumer Discretionary and Industrials sectors.
 On the other hand, six sectors are reporting (or have reported) a year-over-year decline in earnings, led by the Materials and Utilities sectors.

-In terms of revenues, 76% of S&P 500 companies have reported actual revenues above estimates, which is above the 5-year average of 69% and above the 10-year average of 63%.
-In aggregate, companies are reporting revenues that are 2.5% above the estimates, which is above the 5-year average of 2.0% and above the 10-year average of 1.3%.
+In terms of revenues, 75% of S&P 500 companies have reported actual revenues above estimates, which is above the 5-year average of 69% and above the 10-year average of 63%.
+In aggregate, companies are reporting revenues that are 2.4% above the estimates, which is above the 5-year average of 2.0% and above the 10-year average of 1.3%.